progrium/go-extpoints/README.md

 	plugins.LoadFromPath()
 	plugins.Register(&ProgramObserverExt)

-Now use the extension point in your program:
+Now use the extension point in your program. `.Plugins()` gets you all plugins implementing that extension point interface, whereas `.Plugin(name)` lets you get a specific plugin by name.:

 	for _, observer := range ProgramObserverExt.Plugins() {
 		observer.ProgramStarted()